If Politicians Shouldn't Vote on Brexit Twice, Why Should Voters?

 — Leave.EU (@LeaveEUOfficial) February 27, 2019

-Brexiteer Conservative and army reservist Dominic Swayne posed the question himself in the house, making a point of order during the debate which was accepted but was not ultimately answered by John Bercow.
+Brexiteer Conservative and army reservist Desmond Swayne posed the question himself in the house, making a point of order during the debate which was accepted but was not ultimately answered by John Bercow.

 Swayne said: “However unfashionable it may be Mr Speaker, I think you’re quite right.
 And by the same token, it is quite wrong to expect the voters to have to answer the same question a second time.”